GOP pushes DeSantis to reset media strategy as Trump news dominates

-Republicans are urging Florida Gov. Ron DeSantis (R) to reset his media strategy, arguing that a broader approach to legacy and mainstream news organizations is needed to counter former President Donald Trump and define the 2024 race on DeSantis’s own terms.
+Republicans are urging Florida Gov. Ron DeSantis (R) to reset his media strategy, arguing that a less antagonistic approach to legacy and mainstream news organizations is needed to counter former President Donald Trump and define the 2024 race on DeSantis’s own terms.

-Another donor who’s leaning toward supporting DeSantis said that the Florida governor “doesn’t need to play nice with CNN” or other networks.
+Another donor who’s leaning toward supporting DeSantis said the Florida governor “doesn’t need to play nice with CNN” or other networks, even if he does open lines of communication with them.

 “You go on these shows, you do these interviews to show that you can take on the media,” the donor said.
 “Nobody did more mainstream media than Donald Trump in 2016, yet he was credited by the base for simultaneously standing up to media bias.”

-DeSantis isn’t a candidate yet, though all signs point to a likely campaign.
+DeSantis isn’t a candidate yet, though all signs point to a campaign.
 He spent Saturday attending GOP fundraising events in Iowa, and his Tallahassee-based political shop moved out of the Florida Republican Party headquarters and into a new office this week.
-A formal campaign announcement could come as soon as late May.
+A formal campaign announcement could come as soon as the next two weeks.

-DeSantis’s team has also begun inviting top donors and supporters to Miami later this month, according to a person familiar with the plans, offering just one more sign that he’s closing in on a likely campaign.
+DeSantis’s team has also begun inviting top donors and supporters to Miami for an event later this month, according to a person familiar with the plans, offering another sign that he’s closing in on a likely campaign.

 Yet he’s also sustained weeks of attacks from Trump and his allies, and his poll numbers have flatlined in recent months, with some Republicans saying it’s time for the governor to take a more direct approach with the mainstream media in order to regain control of his political narrative.